JADE-V-V/JADE/README.md

 A new tool for nuclear libraries V&V.
 Brought to you by NIER, University of Bologna (UNIBO) and Fusion For Energy (F4E).

+JADE is an open-source software licensed under the [GNU GPLv3](./LICENSE) license.
+When using JADE for scientific publications you are kindly encouraged to cite the following papers:
+- Davide Laghi et al, 2020, "JADE, a new software tool for nuclear fusion data libraries verification & validation", Fusion Engineering and Design, doi: https://doi.org/10.1016/j.fusengdes.2020.112075.

 For additional information contact: d.laghi@nier.it

 ## Requirements